 This data is then further analyzed and assessed with the help of data mining to deduce meaningful results from the same.
 In this manner, web scraping enables data mining and helps businesses to boost their performance.

-For example, Web scraping helps in the collection of commercial data like product prices, features, ratings, reviews, stock status, and much more.
+For example, Scraping prices can help in the collection of commercial data like product range, features, ratings, reviews, stock status, and much more.
 This information is then analyzed with the help of data mining to generate powerful business insights and accordingly plan one’s own strategy.

 Similarly, you can scrape off a huge amount of data posted on different social media platforms like keywords, hashtags, reviews, and much more.
 This enables data mining to reveal detailed information about the competitors, customer perspective, positive or negative brand image, and other insights that can help you boost your efficiency.